 Enterprise Dial Pattern

-An enterprise dial pattern is represented by a sequence of digits (1-9), followed by optional wildcard characters.
-Valid wildcard characters are ! (matches any sequence of digits) and X (matches a single digit, 0-9).
-The ! wildcard can only occur once at the end and only in an E.164 pattern.
+An enterprise dial pattern has a sequence of digits (1-9), followed by optional wildcard characters.
+Valid wildcard characters are! (matches any sequence of digits) and X (matches a single digit, 0-9).
+The! wildcard can only occur once at the end and only in an E.164 pattern.

 ---|---|